 If you are looking for famous landmarks in Florida, you have come to the right place!
-Fort Jefferson, located in Dry Tortugas National Park, offers a unique and historic experience!
-Dry Tortugas is one of the most remote National Parks in the USA and Fort Jefferson is the most recognizable location here!
+Fort Jefferson, located in Dry Tortugas National Park, offers a unique and historical experience!
+Dry Tortugas is one of the most remote National Parks in the USA, and Fort Jefferson is the most recognizable location here!

-Fort Jefferson looks pretty, but as with many things in the American South, comes with a dark history.
+Fort Jefferson looks pretty, but as with many things in the American South, it has a dark history.
 The Fort was named after Thomas Jefferson and was built between 1846-1875.
 It was a large military fortress and was used by the USA to protect a lucrative shipping channel.
-Now, all that remains is the shell of the fort, but it has been designated a protected monument in Florida for all of its history as well as the underwater marine ecosystem it has created over the decades.
+Now, all that remains is the shell of the fort.
+Still, it has been designated a protected monument in Florida for its history and the underwater marine ecosystem it has created over the decades.